Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 **Captain Owen Powell**

 "I don't fookin' care if they ARE small!
-This is a military base, and that means the kids. stay.
+This is a military base, and that means the kids.
+Stay.
 OUT of it.
 Or are you too fookin' incompetent to do your job as a fookin' sentry?"

 The soldier he was chewing out knew better than to respond, and just stood and took it.
 He earned points for that at least.
 Powell cooled down slightly.